 Lucy Faithfull Foundation Research Output

-Where possible, our resources are free to download, and we want to continue to provide free information and research to help adults, parents and carers protect children from harm.
-However, as a charity we have limited funds available to develop and print materials and we welcome support from individuals.
-If you are interested in making a donation to help support our work please follow this link.
+Where possible, our resources are free to download, and we want to continue to provide free information and research to help adults, parents and carers protect children from sexual abuse.
+However, as a charity we have limited funds available to research, develop and print materials and we welcome support from individuals.
+If you are interested in making a donation to help support our work please make a donation online.

-Articles, book chapters and other published material by Lucy Faithfull Foundation staff.
+Articles, book chapters and other published research and materials are listed on this page.
 Use the links below to jump to a section or scroll the page.

 Case formulation: The dilemmas posed by child sex offenders

 Sheath, M. (2010).
 In S. Corrie, & D.A.
 Lane (Eds.), Constructing Stories, Telling Tales: A Guide to Formulation in Applied Psychology (pp. 149-172).
 London, U.K: Karnak Books.

 A community residential treatment approach for sexual abusers: A description of the Lucy Faithfull Foundation's Wolvercote Clinic and related projects

 Eldridge, H., & Findlater, D. (2009).
 In A.R.
 Beech, L.A.
 Craig, & K.D.
 Browne, (Eds.), Assessment & Treatment of Sex Offenders: A Handbook (pp 349-366).
 Chichester, U.K.: Wiley Blackwell.

 Thames Valley Sex Offender Groupwork Programme

 Fisher, D., Eldridge, H. J., Still, J., & Faux, M. (2001).
 Home Office: London.